jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

-Appendix E. Configure the RAM of the Virtual Machine Appendix F. Using Eclipse To Develop with Vagrant Appendix G. Import Makahiki as an Eclipse Project
+Appendix E. Configure the RAM of the Virtual Machine Appendix F. Using Eclipse To Develop with Vagrant Appendix G. Import Makahiki as an Eclipse Project Appendix H.0.
+Opening an SSH Session in Eclipse Appendix H.0.1.
+Start or Resume Vagrant in a Local Shell Appendix H.0.2.
+Define and Start an SSH Session

 Instructions in appendices are optional.
 -------------------------------------------------------------------------------